 Working with, and learning from some amazing people who I will love and cherish always.

-Learning to forgive myself and make my
+Learning to forgive myself and make my well-being a priority.

 Forgiving others, even when they weren't sorry